lukefi/metsi/README.md

 The file contains two significant structures for functionality.
 The structure will be expanded to allow parameters and constraints declaration for specific operations.

-1. Application file IO configuration in `io_configuration` object.
+1. Application configuration in `app_configuration` object.
 These may be overridden by equivalent command line arguments.
 Note that e.g. `state_format` with `fdm` below is written as `--state-format fdm` when given as a command line argument.
    1. `state_format` specifies the data format of the input computational units
       1. `fdm` is the standard Forest Data Model.
       2. `vmi12` and `vmi13` denote the VMI data format and container.